tedee-com/tedee-lock-ble-api-doc/docs/source/ptls/hash_calculation.rst

 Hash calculation
 ================

-For hash calculation during PTLS session establishement we are using **SHA256**.
+For hash calculation during PTLS session establishement is used **SHA256**.

 Every time hash calculation is mentioned it means: